Blendify/blender-manual/blender_docs/manual/game_engine/logic/actuators/types/camera.rst

 Camera Object
    Name of the Game Object that the camera follows/tracks.
 Height
-   Height the camera tries to stay above the Game Object's object center Axis
+   Height the camera tries to stay above the Game Object's object center.
+Axis
-   Axis in which the Camera follows (X or Y)
+   Axis in which the Camera follows (X or Y).
 Min
-   Minimum distance for the camera to follow the Game Object Max
+   Minimum distance for the camera to follow the Game Object.
+Max
-   Maximum distance for the camera to follow the Game Object Damping
+   Maximum distance for the camera to follow the Game Object.
+Damping
    Strength of the constraint that drives the camera behind the target.
    The higher the parameter,